donatelloOo/brewery-metrics-gateway/README.md

 # Brewery Metrics Gateway

-Let's capture your Brewery Data and forward it to different platforms that might not be compatible by default !
+Let's capture your Brewery Metrics from your connected devices and forward them to multiple supported platforms.

-If you need to propagate the data to multiple platforms at a time, this is also possible.

 ## Overview